brianpak2402/brianpak2402/README.md

 ### Who am I?

-I'm an undergraduate student studying Computer Science at the Georgia Institute of Technology 🐝.
-In previous months, I've gained a passion for developing APIs and backend systems that empower web applications, especailly those exploring the intersections between music and computing!
-Check out the repositories below to see some of my recent works.
+I'm an undergraduate student studying Computer Science at the Georgia Institute of Technology 🐝 experienced in enterprise FinTech and music software.
+Throughout the past few years, I've continued to explore my interests in building cloud-based APIs (RESTful & GraphQL) and user-cented web interfaces.
+Feel free to look through some of mu works below!

-Right now, I am co-leading the development a serverless web application that allows users to interact with Spotify's Web API.
+Currently, I am spearheading the development for a full-stack serverless web application for hosting virtual music sessions, leveraging Spotify's Web API to allow guests to upvote, downvote, and add songs to a host's playback queue.
+I am also working with the Georgia Tech Center for Music Technology (GTCMT) to build the web interface of Mixboard from deprecated Vue to React Typescript.

 * 🌍 I'm based in Atlanta, Georgia

 * ✉️ You can contact me at [brianpak2402@gmail.com](mailto:brianpak2402@gmail.com)

-* 🧠 I'm currently learning Next.js, Radix UI, Express.js, and GraphQL.
+* 🧠 I'm currently learning GraphQL, Redis Server, Amazon RDS, Next13, Tailwind CSS, and Shadcn UI.
 ---